New Jersey Route 28: Middlesex and Union counties

-Upon crossing County Route 606 (Hetfield Avenue), Route 28 turns slightly mor east and enters Scotch Plains, where it passes homes to the south and businesses to the north.
+Upon crossing CR 606 (Hetfield Avenue), Route 28 turns slightly more east and enters Scotch Plains, where it passes homes to the south and businesses to the north.
 It continues into Westfield, where it passes more residences and businesses.
-The road intersects County Route 648 (Broad Street) before coming to a roundabout.
-Here, County Route 610 continues east on South Avenue and Route 28 heads north as a four-lane divided highway concurrent with County Route 610 that passes under the Raritan Valley Line.
-After crossing under the railroad line, the road intersects North Avenue, which heads west as County Route 610 and east as Route 28.
-Meanwhile, County Route 509 continues north on East Broad Street from this intersection.
-Route 28 continues east as a four-lane undivided road through the downtown area of Westfield, crossing County Route 613 (Central Avenue).
+The road intersects CR 648 (Broad Street) before coming to a roundabout.
+Here, CR 610 continues east on South Avenue, and Route 28 heads north as a four-lane divided highway running concurrently with CR 610 that passes under the Raritan Valley Line.
+After crossing under the railroad line, the road intersects North Avenue, which heads west as CR 610 and east as Route 28.
+Meanwhile, CR 509 continues north on East Broad Street from this intersection.
+Route 28 continues east as a four-lane undivided road through the downtown area of Westfield, crossing CR 613 (Central Avenue).
 The route passes residences to the north and businesses to the south, with the Raritan Valley Line located a short distance to the south, becoming a two-lane road before entering Garwood.
 In Garwood, the road heads through more commercial areas before intersecting Route 59 (Lincoln Avenue) on the border of Cranford.
-Route 59 is a short route that provides access to County Route 610, passing under the Raritan Valley Line.
-In Cranford, Route 28 passes homes before entering the commercial downtown area, where it intersects County Route 615 (Springfield Avenue/Centennial Avenue).
-From here, the road stretches through residential and commercial areas before widening into a four-lane divided highway and interchanging with the Garden State Parkway.
+Route 59 is a short route that provides access to CR 610, passing under the Raritan Valley Line.
+In Cranford, Route 28 passes homes before entering the commercial downtown area, where it intersects CR 615 (Springfield Avenue/Centennial Avenue).
+From here, the road stretches through residential and commercial areas before widening into a four-lane divided highway and meeting the Garden State Parkway.

 Past this interchange, Route 28 becomes West Westfield Avenue and crosses into Roselle Park, where it continues through a mix of residences and commercial establishments.
-It crosses over the Raritan Valley Line and Conrail Shared Assets Operations' Lehigh Line before it intersects with County Route 617 (Faitoute Avenue/Gordon Street) and heads into the downtown area of Roselle Park.
-Here, the road comes to junctions with County Route 619 (Locust Street) and County Route 627 (Chestnut Street) before heading into residential areas.
-The route intersects County Route 616 (Linden Road), forming a brief concurrency with that route until the county route turns north onto Galloping Hill Road.
+It crosses over the Raritan Valley Line and Conrail Shared Assets Operations' Lehigh Line before it intersects with C 617 (Faitoute Avenue/Gordon Street) and heads into the downtown area of Roselle Park.
+Here, the road comes to junctions with CR 619 (Locust Street) and CR 627 (Chestnut Street) before heading into residential areas.
+The route intersects CR 616 (Linden Road), forming a brief concurrency with that route until the county route turns north onto Galloping Hill Road.
 At this point, Route 28 enters Elizabeth, where it continues through more urbanized residential areas before crossing Route 439 (Elmora Avenue).
-After the intersection with Route 439, the route continues past urban residences and business, narrowing into a two-lane undivided road at the intersection with County Route 618 (Magie Avenue).
+After the intersection with Route 439, the route continues past urban residences and business, narrowing into a two-lane undivided road at the intersection with CR 618 (Magie Avenue).
 A short distance later, Route 28 ends at an intersection with the southbound direction of Route 27, which turns from Westfield Avenue to head south on Chilton Street.